TheFarrier/TheFarrier.github.io/Homework2/README.md

+This is the initial design of my personal portfolio with functional page navigation.

 about.html
   The about page features a collapsing Navbar and responsive content using bootstrap classes.
   The sticky footer was achieved using flex classes in the body and footer tags. style.css contains the flex styling for the footer.

 portfolio.html
-  The portfolio page lists sxample projects as cards that link to the project site.
+  The portfolio page lists sample projects as cards that link to the project site.
   A github repository link is also provided at the end of each card, with icons.
   Cards are set in a single row and the responsive column numbers allow them to wrap depending on screen size.